Daily Energy Budget

 - Freezes the plan for the rest of the day if the budget is overspent.
 If the day is underspent, the plan can still rebalance.

-How the Soft Limit is Applied
+How the Daily Pace is Applied

 Examples (Scenarios)